cxengage/cxengage.github.io/cxengage-api-doc/Update-Pattern.md

 ## Description

-Updates the pattern for the given instance based on the pattern id given
+Updates the pattern for the given tenant based on the pattern id given

 ### Parameters